Henderson County, Illinois

 Join us for conservation, education, and outdoor heritage experiences

 FOHCWL was founded in loving memory of Butch Brent, and avid Outdoorsmen.
-As soon as waterfowl season was over, you could find him at Lock & Dam 18 walleye fishing.
-Using the virtual Fish Donkey app with pictures and measurements, this is a fun walleye tournament with cool prizes to celebrate our local fishery.
+As soon as the ice was off our local waters, you could find him at one of his favorite fishing locations.
+Using the virtual Fish Donkey app with pictures and measurements, this is a fun bass tournament with cool prizes to celebrate our local fisheries.

 Explore Our Area